 - Clear Actions: All the actions and sets are removed from the Action panel.

 - Replace Actions: You can replace actions and sets with the selected ones.
-All loading actions and actions are combined in a single step.
+All loading actions are combined in a single step.

-- Load Actions: You can load action sets and actions into your panel.
+- Load Actions: You can load downloaded action sets and actions into your panel.

-Now that you know how to use Photoshop actions, your editing and post-processing activities are bound to become faster!
+Now that you know how to use Photoshop actions, you can immediately speed up you photo editing workflow.